Logarithmic negative tangency and root stacks: Twisted punctured maps

 This moduli space decomposes into connected components, obtained by fixing the genus, number of legs, and rooting parameters along the legs.
 Note that even these connected components are not of finite type, as there is no restriction on the rooting parameters along the edges.
 In applications we typically restrict to a finite type substack, justified since spaces of maps to geometric targets are of finite type.

 \begin{remark} The cone stack $\MTropOrb$ can also be described as a moduli stack, following \cite{CavalieriChanUlirschWise}.
 Given a strictly convex rational polyhedral cone $\upsigma$ we let $Q_\upsigma$ denote the associated dual monoid.
-A \textbf{twisted tropical curve} over $\upsigma$ consists of a type of twisted tropical curve (as in \Cref{def: type of twisted tropical curve}) together with gerby edge length assignments
+A \textbf{twisted tropical curve} over $\upsigma$ consists of a type of twisted tropical curve (as in \Cref{def: type of twisted tropical curve}) together with gerby edge length assignments (the adjective is justified by comparison with the underlying coarse curve, see \Cref{construction: map twisted tropical curves to tropical curves}):

 The objects of $\MTropOrb$ over $\upsigma$ consist of the twisted tropical curves over $\upsigma$.
 Morphisms in $\MTropOrb$ correspond to specialisations of edge length parameters, as in \cite[Definition~3.3]{CavalieriChanUlirschWise}.
 This defines a category fibred in groupoids over the category of strictly convex rational polyhedral cones, and this category forms a stack with respect to the face topology. \end{remark}